All-Hands-AI/openhands-third-party-runtimes/README.md

   - `README.md` - Daytona-specific documentation
 - **Documentation**: `docs/usage/runtimes/daytona.mdx`

-## Why Were These Moved?
+## Why are these separate from OpenHands itself?

 These third-party runtime implementations were moved out of the main OpenHands repository to:

 1. **Reduce maintenance burden** - Focus core development on the primary local and remote runtimes
 2. **Simplify dependencies** - Remove external service dependencies from the main codebase
-3. **Improve modularity** - Allow third-party integrations to evolve independently
-4. **Streamline CI/CD** - Reduce test complexity and build times for the main repository
+3. **Streamline CI/CD** - Reduce test complexity and build times for the main repository

 ## Usage